A Framework and Benchmark for Deep Batch Active Learning for Regression: Related Work

-Another approach towards BMDAL is to find core-sets that represent $\Xpool$ in a geometric sense. \cite{sener_active_2018} and \cite{geifman_deep_2017} propose algorithms to cover the pool set with $\Xbatch \cup \Xtrain$ in a last-layer feature space.
-BADGE \citep{ash_deep_2019} propose to apply clustering in a similar feature space, but including uncertainty via gradients through the softmax layer for classification.
+Another approach towards BMDAL is to find core-sets that represent $\Xpool$ in a geometric sense. \cite{sener_active_2018} and \cite{geifman_deep_2017} propose algorithms to cover the pool set with $\Xbatch \cup \Xtrain$ in a last-layer feature space. \cite{ash_deep_2019} propose BADGE, which applies clustering in a similar feature space, but includes uncertainty via gradients through the softmax layer for classification.
 ACS-FW \citep{pinsler_bayesian_2019} can be seen as a hybrid between core-set and Bayesian approaches, trying to approximate the expected log-posterior on the pool set with a core-set, also using last-layer-based Bayesian approximations.
-ACS-FW is one of the few approaches that is designed and evaluated for both classification and regression.
+Besides \Bait{}, ACS-FW is one of the few approaches that is designed and evaluated for both classification and regression.
+Our newly proposed selection method \textsc{LCMD} is clustering-based like the k-means++ method used in BADGE, but deterministic.

-Some recent approaches also build on the Neural Tangent Kernel (NTK) introduced by \cite{jacot_neural_2018}. \cite{wang_deep_2021} and \cite{mohamadi_making_2022} propose the use of finite-width NTKs for DAL for classification. \cite{wang_neural_2021} use the finite-width NTK at initialization for the streaming setting of DAL for classification and theoretically analyze the resulting method. \cite{aljundi_identifying_2022} use a kernel related to the finite-width NTK for DAL. \cite{shoham_experimental_2020}, \cite{borsos_coresets_2020} and \cite{borsos_semi-supervised_2021} use infinite-width NTKs for BMDAL and related tasks. \cite{han_random_2021} propose sketching for infinite-width NTKs and also evaluate it for DAL.
-In contrast to these papers, we propose sketching for finite-width NTKs and allow to combine the resulting kernel with different selection methods.

-Many more approaches towards BMDAL exist, and they can be combined with additional steps such as pre-reduction of $\Xpool$ \citep{ghorbani_data_2021} or re-weighting of selected instances \citep{farquhar_statistical_2021}.
+Many more approaches towards BMDAL exist, and they can be combined with additional steps such as pre-reduction of $\Xpool$ \citep{ghorbani_data_2022} or re-weighting of selected instances \citep{farquhar_statistical_2021}.
 Most of these BMDAL methods are geared towards classification, and for a broader overview, we refer to \cite{ren_survey_2021}.
 For (image) regression, \cite{ranganathan_deep_2020} introduce an auxiliary loss term on the pool set, which they use to perform DAL.
 It is unclear, though, to which extent their success is explained by implicitly performing semi-supervised learning.

 Since we frequently consider Gaussian Processes (GPs) as approximations to Bayesian NNs in this paper, our work is also related to BMAL for GPs, although in our case the GPs are only used for selecting $\Xbatch$ and not for the regression itself.
 Popular BMAL methods for GPs have been suggested for example by \cite{seo_gaussian_2000} and \cite{krause_near-optimal_2008}.